soimort/you-get/README.md

 [![Build Status](https://api.travis-ci.org/soimort/you-get.png)](https://travis-ci.org/soimort/you-get)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/soimort/you-get?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Forked to add support for sites with CloudFlare's I Am Under Attack Mode (protection service).

 [You-Get](https://you-get.org/) is a tiny command-line utility to download media contents (videos, audios, images) from the Web, in case there is no other handy way to do it.

 Here's how you use `you-get` to download a video from [this web page](http://www.fsf.org/blogs/rms/20140407-geneva-tedx-talk-free-software-free-society):